aaronkho/mkgp/README.rst

 A. Ho et al 2019 Nucl.
 Fusion 59 056007, `DOI: 10.1088/1741-4326/ab065a
 <https://doi.org/10.1088/1741-4326/ab065a>`_

-Note that the package has been renamed from :code:`GPR1D` to :code:`mkgp` in v3.0.0.
+Note that the package has been renamed from :code:`GPR1D -> mkgp` in v3.0.0.

 Installing the mkgp program